 NJORD Estonia: EU Proposal on Crowdfunding Service Providers may affect blockchain business

-The EU Commission has come up with the new proposal for a regulation on European Crowdfunding Service Providers (“proposal”).
-If the proposal will come into force, it will influence businesses that collect investor’s funds as loans, platforms that provide fundraising services and ICO’s businesses.
-Here are 10 main things you need to know about the proposal and some possible challenges for fundraising platform business utilizing blockchain technologies (“Blockchain platforms”).
+The EU Commission has come up with the new Proposal for a Regulation on European Crowdfunding Service Providers (the “Proposal”).
+If the Proposal comes into force, it will influence businesses that collect investors funds as loans, platforms that provide fundraising services, and ICO’s businesses.
+Here are 10 main things you need to know about the Proposal and some possible challenges for fundraising platform business utilizing blockchain technologies (“Blockchain platforms”).

 1. The proposal covers investment- and lending-based crowdfunding platforms

 There are 4 main types of crowdfunding platforms: donation-, reward-, investment- and lending-based platforms.
-The proposal will cover the two latter ones.
-In the future investment- and lending-based platforms will possibly need to obtain an authorization from the European Security Market Authority (ESMA).
-Under the proposal, ESMA will be the only authority which can issue the authorization for cross-border crowdfunding services.
+The Proposal will cover the last two mentioned.
+In the future, investment- and lending-based platforms will possibly need to obtain an authorization from the European Security Market Authority (ESMA).
+Under the Proposal, ESMA will be the only authority which can issue the authorization for cross-border crowdfunding services.

 (i) the facilitation of granting of loans;

 (ii) the placing of transferrable securities (e.g. shares, bonds) without the crowdfunding service provider’s commitment to purchase these securities.

 Challenge for Blockchain platform: some businesses who offer the collection of funds in virtual currency may fall under the Proposal.
 For example, when an ICO launching company issues tokens which constitute securities (i.e. security-type tokens) under the MiFID Directive.
 If the Blockchain platform is involved in the collection of virtual currency in exchange for security-type tokens, such Blockchain platform needs to apply for an authorization from ESMA.